Benjasco/Apply-Filters-to-SL-Queries/README.md

 # Apply filters to SQL queries

 ## Objective
-My organization is working to make their system more secure.
-It is my job to ensure the system is safe, investigate all potential security issues, and update employee computers as needed.
-The following steps provide examples of how I used SQL with filters to perform security-related tasks.
+To investigate and analyze security logs using SQL queries on a sample organization database by filtering and analyzing system logs to identify vulnerabilities and potential threats, contributing to enhanced system security and risk management.

-## Description of Work Done
+## Description of Tasks
 ### Retrieve after hours failed login attempts
 There was a potential security incident that occurred after business hours (after 18:00).
 All after hours login attempts that failed need to be investigated.